► Dates and times for 2018 German Grand Prix

 ► From free streaming, to high-quality 4K content

-When is the Chinese Grand Prix on this weekend?
-(Times in UK BST)
+When is the German Grand Prix on this Sunday (Times in UK BST)

-How to watch or stream the Chinese Grand Prix this weekend
+How to watch or stream the German Grand Prix

 If you only want to watch a few races this year, NowTV might still be the solution for you.
-Although it’s not great value in the long run, it’s perfect for catching all the flagship races, such as Monaco, Spa and Australia live.
+Although it’s not great value in the long run, it’s perfect for catching all the flagship events, such as Monaco, or Spa and Abu Dhabi live.
 NowTV does a 24-hour pass that’ll let you watch just each race in full for £7.99, but if you’d prefer to catch all the qualifying and practice sessions too, a three-day pass will set you back £12.99.
 The only issue?
 It doesn't have the pinsharp 4K quality you’d get from full-fat Sky.

-It goes without saying that you’ll need a NowTV box or compatible device, but the app is now available on most Smart TVs and game consoles too – so chances are you won’t have to buy a box to receive it.
+If you want to watch the race on your TV, you'll need NowTV box or compatible device, but the app is now available on most Smart TVs and game consoles too – so chances are you won’t have to buy a box to receive it.
 If you do, they aren’t that expensive, anyway.
 And if you want to stream the race on your phone, tablet or laptop, follow the links below.

 Like last year, in the UK at least, Sky has the rights to broadcast every single practice session, qualifying session and race – live in the UK.
 It’s pretty comprehensive coverage if you can afford it, but to get Sky F1, you’ll need to subscribe to a basic package at least.
 The one you'll want though is the one with a Sky Q 2TB box.
 For a hefty £40 a month over an 18-month contract, you get Sky's Entertainment pack along with the Sky Sports Complete pack.